wrouesnel/self-contained-go-project/README.md

 The default build configuration is set to a safe set of "static binary only" settings which should work to build pure Go projects, however if you need to link C libraries you'll need to enable CGO in the Makefile.

+## Notable Makefile Targets

+* `autogen` : autogen sets up a pre-commit hook in the local `.git` repository which automatically runs gofmt on code before committing it.
+You might like to change this to run `make style` instead to just do a style check, rather then modifying files (though I find this less convenient).